Religion in Germany: No religion

-As of 2021, 34.9 million or 42% of the Germans are irreligious.
+As of 2024, 39.1 million or 46.8% of the Germans are irreligious.
 Before World War II, about two-thirds of the German population was Protestant and one-third was Roman Catholic.
 In the north and northeast of Germany especially, Protestants dominated.
 In the former West Germany between 1945 and 1990, which contained nearly all of Germany's historically Catholic areas, Catholics have had a small majority since the 1980s.
 Due to a generation behind the Iron Curtain, Protestant areas of the former states of Prussia were much more affected by secularism than predominantly Catholic areas.
 The predominantly secularised states, such as Hamburg or the East German states, used to be Lutheran or United Protestant strongholds.
 Because of this, Protestantism is now strongest in two strips of territory in the former West Germany, one extending from the Danish border to Hesse, and the other extending northeast–southwest across southern Germany.

 There is a non-religious majority in Hamburg, Bremen, Berlin, Brandenburg, Saxony, Saxony-Anhalt, Thuringia, and Mecklenburg-Vorpommern.
-In the eastern state of Saxony-Anhalt. only 19.7% belong to the two main denominations of the country.
+In the eastern state of Saxony-Anhalt, only 19.7% belong to the two main denominations of the country.
 This is the state where Martin Luther was born and lived most of his life.

 In what used to be East Germany both religious observance and affiliation are much lower than in the rest of the country, after forty years of Communist rule.
 The government of the German Democratic Republic encouraged a state atheist worldview through institutions such as Jugendweihen (youth consecrations) — secular coming-of-age ceremonies akin to Christian confirmation which all young people were encouraged to attend.
 The number of christenings, religious weddings, and funerals is also lower than in the West.

 According to a survey among German youths (aged 12 to 24) in the year 2006, most German youths are non-religious (51%).
 30% of German youths stated belief in a personal god, 19% believe in some kind of supernatural power, 23% share agnostic views and 28% are atheists.

 Islam

 Islam is the largest non-Christian religion in the country.
-There are between 2.9 and 4.7 million Muslims, around 3.5% of the population.
+There are between 3.2 and 4.7 million Muslims, around 3.9% of the population.
 The majority of Muslims in Germany are of Turkish origin, followed by those from Pakistan, countries of the former Yugoslavia, Arab countries, Iran, and Afghanistan.
 This figure includes the different denominations of Islam, such as Sunni, Shia, Ahmadi, and Alevi.
 Muslims first came to Germany as part of the diplomatic, military, and economic relations between Germany and the Ottoman Empire in the 18th century.

+Between 2010 and 2016, the number of Muslims living in Germany increased from 3.3 million (4.1% of the population) to nearly 5 million (6.1%).
+The most important factor in the growth of Germany's Muslim population is immigration.